 Gracefulness is pleasant, and who doesn’t like to be pleasantly approached?
 It’s not about hunting anyone down, it’s about finding out if you have similar audiences and if being on your show would enhance their business project.

-Introduce yourself, tell them what you offer your audience, and ask if they would like to participate in a x-minute interview.
+Introduce yourself, tell them what you offer your audience, and ask if they would like to participate in an x-minute interview.
 And be sure to let them know the kind of interview you’ll be setting up.
-Personally that means a lot to me as a mompreneur if I know in advance if I’ll be expected to interview via webcam or on the phone.
+Personally, that means a lot to me as a mompreneur if I know in advance if I’ll be expected to interview via webcam or on the phone.
 (Kids running through the house screaming during a video call is not cool.)
 Help your interviewee figure out these things in advance.

 Know your schedule and know it well.

 Ask for their time and immediately schedule it.
 In order to do that, though, you’ll need to know your own schedule.
 Go ahead and plot out your times of availability for an interview and try to leave it as open as you can.
 Remain flexible.
 Remember you may not be in the same time zone or even in the same country.
 If you want to land a great interview, you have to be willing to work with your guest’s schedule.

 Prepare thorough and thoughtful interview questions to send.

 Don’t surprise-attack your guest with questions they weren’t prepared for.
 To avoid this, go ahead and plan out a set of interview questions to send them.
 This means you’ll need to research your guest thoroughly and get to know them through their own website.
 Outline questions that are meaningful and bring the best out of your guest.
 Be sure to send the questions way in advance of the interview so that if they have any concerns or edits that need to be made you can do that ahead of the scheduled recording.

 Be on time, ready, and available for your interview.